17 Reasons To Go Interactive In 2021

-11. Increased purchase intent: Studies continue to show that driving purchase opportunities with interactive, most commonly utilising shoppable properties, delivers a purchase intent of 9X that of traditional linear video.
+11. Increased purchase intent: Studies continue to show that driving purchase opportunities with interactive, most commonly utilising commerce properties, delivers a purchase intent of 9X that of traditional linear video.

 13. Endless content customisation: When creating interactive, as with any other part of any campaign or communications content, brand essence and style curation is an absolute must for making an impact.
 With WIREWAX, customisation of design for every aspect of the experience is a focus as we continue to develop and expand our suite of tools.

 “We see that the branding, including flexibility in style, color and animation is one of the most important things because it’s one of the first things that clients and their viewers notice,” says ROC Group’s Communications technology Consultant Zak Risdon.
 “It makes the interactive content feel like it’s very much theirs.”

 14. Mobile- optimised: Interactive video and mobile viewing is a match made in campaign distribution heaven.
 With interactive, brands can double-down on the engagement usage of mobile audiences with content layered to immerse audiences deeper and deeper into your experience.
 It really becomes a whole world of your content in the palm of their hands.

 With WIREWAX, we’ve done all the heavy lifting to enable distribution across core socials such as Instagram and Snapchat to bring your experiences to the viewers most likely to engage.